beeldengeluid/whisper-asr-worker/README.md

 ## Model options

+If you prefer to use your own model that is stored locally, make sure to set `BASE_MOUNT_MODEL` to the path where the model files can be found.
+A model found locally will take precedence over downloading it from Huggingface or S3 (so, no matter how `WHISPER_ASR_SETTINGS.MODEL` is set, it will ignore it if a model is present locally).

 The pre-trained Whisper model version can be adjusted in the `config.yml` file by editing the `MODEL` parameter within `WHISPER_ASR_SETTINGS`.
 Possible options are:

 |Size|Parameters|